Aegean Civilization

 AEGEAN CIVILIZATION

 The earliest civilization in Europe appeared on the coasts and islands of the Aegean Sea.
-This body of water is a branch of the Mediterranean Sea.
-It is bounded by the Greek mainland on the west, Asia Minor (now Turkey) on the east, and the island of Crete on the south.
-Here, while the rest of Europe was still in the Stone Age, the Minoan-Mycenaean peoples achieved a highly organized Bronze Age culture.
+This body of water, a branch of the Mediterranean Sea, is bounded by the Greek mainland on the west, Asia Minor (now Turkey) on the east, and the island of Crete on the south.
+While the rest of Europe was still in the Stone Age, the Minoan-Mycenaean peoples achieved a highly organized Bronze Age culture.

-The Mycenaeans, or Achaeans, had invaded the Greek mainland between 1900 BC and 1600 BC, and the term Achaeans was sometimes used to refer to all Greeks of this period.
-The center of their culture was Mycenae, which flourished from about 1500 to 1100 BC.
-Before 1400 BC the Mycenaeans conquered the Minoans.
-The war against Troy took place in the 13th or early 12th century BC
+The Mycenaeans (or Achaeans) invaded the Greek mainland between 1900 BC and 1600 BC.
+They established Mycenae as their cultural center, which flourished from about 1500 to 1100 BC.
+Before 1400 BC, they conquered the Minoans, and the Trojan War occurred in the 13th or early 12th century BC.

 The Minoan Civilization

-The origin of the Minoans is unknown, but by 1600 BC they dominated the Aegean region.
-They lived on Crete from about 2500 BC to 1400 BC, when they were conquered by Mycenaeans from the Greek mainland.
-Their prosperity depended upon seafaring and trade, especially with the Middle East and with Egypt.
+The origin of the Minoans is unknown, but by 1600 BC, they dominated the Aegean region.
+They lived on Crete from about 2500 BC to 1400 BC, relying on seafaring and trade with the Middle East and Egypt.

 Mycenae and Other Achaean Cities